KRFOSS/kali-docs/general-use/guacamole-kali-in-browser/index.md

 Next is to enable VNC service on Kali.

-We are going to use TigerVNC.
+We are going to use TigerVNC:

 ```console
 kali@kali:~$ sudo apt install -y tigervnc-standalone-server